 Example.
-For a \$4,000 IRA contribution designated for Enduring Freedom for the tax year 2007, enter "4000" in box 13a, "2007" in box 13b, and "EF" in box 13c only.
-Make no entry in box 1 or box 10.
+For a \$4,000 IRA contribution designated by a participant who served under EO 13239 for the tax year 2009, enter "4000" in box 13a, "2009" in box 13b, and "EO13239" in box 13c only.
+Make no entry in box 1

 Repayment of qualified reservist distributions.
-Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes14a (amount) and 14b (with indicator code "QR").
+Report any repayment of a qualified reservist distribution as described in section 72(t)(2)(G) in boxes 14a (amount) and 14b (with indicator code "QR").

 Military death gratuities and servicemembers' group life insurance (SGLI) payments.
 Recipients of military death gratuities and SGLI payments may contribute amounts received to a Roth IRA, up to the amount of the gratuity or SGLI payment less any amounts contributed to Coverdell ESAs.
 Report the amount of the rollover contribution in box 2 only.
-See section 408A(e)(2), and Notice 2010-15, available at www.irs.gov/irb/2010-06_IRB/ ar09.html, for more information on limitations.
+See section 408A(e)(2), and Notice 2010-15, 2010-06 I.R.B.
+390, available at www.irs.gov/irb/2010-06_IRB/ar09.html, for more information on limitations.

 Electronic filers.
-You may request an automatic waiver from filing Forms 5498 for combat zone participants by submitting Form 8508, Request for Waiver From Filing Information Returns Electronically.
+You may request an automatic waiver from filing Forms 5498 for combat zone participants by submitting Form 8508, Request for

+Waiver From Filing Information Returns Electronically.
 Once you have received the waiver, you may report all Forms 5498 for combat zone participants on paper.
 Alternatively, you may report contributions made by the normal contribution due date electronically and report the contributions made after the normal contribution due date on paper.
 You may also report prior year contributions by combat zone participants on a corrected Form 5498 electronically or on paper.

-See part F in the 2010 General Instructions for Certain Information Returns for information on how to request a waiver on Form 8508.
+See part F in the 2012 General Instructions for Certain Information Returns for information on how to request a waiver on Form 8508.

 Corrected Form 5498.
 If you file a Form 5498 with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
-See part H in the 2010 General Instructions for Certain Information Returns or Pub.
+See part H in the 2012 General Instructions for Certain Information Returns or Pub.
 1220, if filing electronically.
 For example, if you reported contributions as rollover contributions in box 2, and you later discover that part of the contribution was not eligible to be rolled over and was, therefore, a regular contribution that should have been reported in box 1 (even if the amount exceeds the regular contribution limit), you must file a corrected Form 5498.

 Statements to participants.
 If you are required to file Form 5498, you must provide a statement to the participant.
-By January 31, 2011, you must provide participants with a statement of the December 31, 2010, value of the participant's account and RMD, if applicable.
+By January 31, 2013, you must provide participants with a statement of the December 31, 2012, value of the participant's account and RMD, if applicable.
 Trustees of SIMPLE IRAs also must provide a statement of the account activity by January 31.
-Contribution information for all other types of IRAs must be provided by May 31, 2011.
+Contribution information for all other types of IRAs must be provided by May 31, 2013.
 You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
 In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.

-If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by January 31, 2011, and no reportable contributions, including rollovers, recharacterizations, or Roth IRA conversions, were made for 2010, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, you must file Form 5498 with the IRS by May 31, 2011, to report the December 31, 2010, FMV of the account.
-This rule also applies to beneficiary accounts under the inherited IRA rules on page 15.
+If you furnished a statement of the FMV of the account, and RMD if applicable, to the participant by January 31, 2013, and no reportable contributions. including rollovers, recharacterizations, or Roth IRA conversions, were made for 2012, you need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, you must file Form 5498 with the IRS by May 31, 2013, to report the December 31, 2012, FMV of the account.
+This rule also applies to beneficiary accounts under the inherited IRA rules on page 16.